 The Board of Directors will schedule regular executive sessions where non-management directors (i.e., directors who are not company officers) shall meet without management participation.
 The non-management directors shall either select a non-management director to preside at any or all executive sessions (for a specified period of time) (a "presiding" or "lead" director) or shall establish a procedure by which the presiding director for each executive session shall be selected.
 In addition, if the company has any non-management directors who are not independent under the NYSE rules, the independent directors will meet at least once per year in executive session.
 The Board of Directors or the company will establish methods by which interested parties may communicate directly with the presiding or lead director or with the non-management directors of the Board of Directors as a group and cause such methods to be disclosed as required by applicable rules of the Securities and Exchange Commission (SEC) and the NYSE.

-The Board of Directors will at all times maintain an Audit Committee, a Compensation Committee and a Nominating and Governance Committee (the Compensation and Nominating and Governance Committees may be combined into one committee), as well as a written charter for each.
+The Board of Directors will at all times maintain an Audit Committee, a Compensation Committee and a Nominating and Governance Committee, as well as a written charter for each.
 These committees must operate in accordance with applicable law, their respective charters as adopted and amended from time to time by the Board of Directors and the applicable rules of the SEC and the NYSE.
 The Board of Directors may also establish such other committees as it deems appropriate and delegate to those committees any authority to the extent permitted by applicable law, the company's by-laws and applicable NYSE rules.

 The Board of Directors will hold regular meetings each year as often as it deems appropriate.
 The Chairman of the Board will approve an agenda in advance of each meeting.
 Except as expressly provided in the by-laws of the company or these Corporate Governance Principles, or as otherwise provided by law or the rules of the NYSE, the Board of Directors may fix its own rules of procedure.